-With increasing awareness and adoption of value streams and alignment of companies’ digital transformation, engineering, and quality organisations to value-based models, it is easy to think of value stream management as the next silver bullet.
+With increasing awareness and adoption of value streams and alignment of companies’ digital transformation, engineering, and quality organisations to value-based models, it is easy to think of value stream management as the next silver bullet for delivery lead time.
 In many ways, the mindset of being value-driven could in fact be just this – it creates a new focus that is common to business and technology, who can both understand and work to a shared set of values.

 Where agile is going wrong, value stream management can succeed